patrykzboch/patrykzboch-software-engineering-portfolio/README.md

 ### Project 3: Turing Machines
 This project explores the design and functionality of **Turing Machines**, complete with detailed descriptions and visualisations.
 It demonstrates how Turing Machines operate on unary inputs and perform computations using defined state transitions.

-### Project 4: Website
+### Project 4: Brainwave Team Website
-Website I created by myself for my group project.
-Can be accessed here: https://brainwave-team.web.app/
+This is a responsive and dynamic website I independently created for my group project to showcase our team's progress and deliverables.
+The website is live and can be accessed here: [Brainwave Team Website](https://brainwave-team.web.app/).

 ## How to Use
 https://github.com/patrykzboch/patrykzboch-software-engineering-portfolio.git